Zanderson91/veryable-ui-challenge/README.md

   npm install and npm run dev...dev run concurrently with JSON data on PORT 4000 along with the REACT App on local server.

   # Usage
-  The app can be use to consolidate all of your apps into one place.
-Multiple API calls are used to return data to the dashboard"
+  The UI can be used to browse users and expand details about each user.
+JSON Server API call is used to return data to the dashboard.

   # License
   Mozilla Public License 2.0